 For someone else, that home feeling might mean making room in your pack for one or two items that help you feel at home anywhere.
 Digital nomad life can feel a bit destabilizing sometimes – you’re always moving and typically don’t have a real home base to return to.

-Finding what makes you feel a bit more secure, whatever that means for you, is just as essential as anything else you carry.
+Finding what makes you feel a bit more secure, whatever that means for you, is a part of your essential nomad gear just as much as your laptop.

 Best Tips for Finding Your Digital Nomad Gear